Silhouette Hidden Compartment Book Box DIY

 NOTE: Link to Lori Whitlock's YouTube Book Box Tutorial

 For my second book box, I went with this beautiful pattern paper, 'Color Me Floral' on cream fine paper via paper source, which I'm currently obsessed with right now.
 I wanted to do something special with this sheet of paper ever since it came home with me, and it looks like I finally did it.

 Take your time, rushing this project may lead to a mishaps, and really; who likes wasting paper and starting all over -right?!

 As always.
 I hope you give this DIY a try.
-Don't forget to like and comment.
-I love hearing from you.
-Also, you can let me know if this project come in handy this year by tagging me via Instagram with hashtag knotjustpaperdiy.
-I love seeing my DIY's recreated by so many wonderful do-it-yourselfer's.
-Happy Crafting!
+Don't forget to let me know if this project come in handy by tagging me via Instagram with hashtag knotjustpaperdiy.
+Until next time friend.
+Happy crafting!